Skip navigation

 Receive the certificate in as little as 7 days

-How to DBS Check an Employee
+How to DBS Check an Employee – Employer DBS Check

 How to DBS Check an Employee?
+Employer DBS Check

 As an employer, ensuring the safety and well-being of your workforce and clients is of utmost importance.
 One way to achieve this is by conducting a DBS (Disclosure and Barring Service) check for your employees.
 A DBS check will help employers assess an individual’s criminal record and make informed decisions about their suitability for certain roles.
 In this article, we will guide you through the process of conducting a DBS check for your employees, from understanding the requirements to obtaining the necessary checks.

-Understanding DBS Checks for Employees:
+Understanding DBS Checks for Employees

 A DBS check is a background screening process that provides employers with information about an individual’s criminal history, including spent and unspent convictions, cautions, reprimands, and warnings.
 It helps employers assess the risk of hiring someone with a relevant criminal record, especially for roles that involve working with vulnerable groups such as children or adults at risk.

-How Employers Can Check DBS Records:
+How Employers Can Check DBS Records

 To check an employee’s DBS record, employers must follow these steps: